CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

 ### Updating the ensemble

 Once the ensemble Kalman sampling object `eks_obj` has been initialized, the initial ensemble of particles is iteratively updated by the `update_ensemble!` function, which takes as arguments the `eks_obj` and the evaluations of the forward model at each member of the current ensemble.
-In the following example, the forward model `G_ens` (defined elsewhere, e.g. in a separate module) maps an array of `N_ens` parameters (size: `p × N_ens`) to the array of corresponding data (size: `d x N_ens`).
-The `update_ensemble!` function then stores the updated ensemble as well as the forward model evaluations in `eks_obj`.
+In the following example, the forward map `G` (defined elsewhere, e.g. in a separate module) maps a parameter to the corresponding data -- this is done for each parameter in the ensemble, such that the resulting `g_ens` is of size `d x N_ens`.
+The `update_ensemble!` function then stores the updated ensemble as well as the evaluations of the forward map in `eks_obj`.

 ```julia